valorcz/vagrant-memory-analysis/README.md

 [![asciicast](https://asciinema.org/a/3kndqsOpEIfhlaD3DycIaDuhN.png)](https://asciinema.org/a/3kndqsOpEIfhlaD3DycIaDuhN)

-### Without VirtualBox
+### Manual setup

-If you don't like VirtualBox or cannot use it for any reason, my recommendation is to get a VM image of CentOS 7 somewhere and when you get there, you can re-use the `provision/provision.sh` script from my repository.
+If you don't like VirtualBox/Vagrant/Docker or cannot use it for any reason, my recommendation is to get a VM image of AlmaLinux 9 somewhere and when you get there, you can re-use the `provision/provision.sh` script from my repository.
 In theory, it should prepare the working environment too.

 ## Logging to the VM